mA4rK0/audit-research-case-1/README.md

 # Welcome to my first smart contract audit & research 👋

 this is my first audit report after learning some basic skills to do audit.
-I was auditing the PasswordStore protocol to save a password from the owner of this protocol.
+I was auditing the PasswordStore protocol to save & retrieve a password from the owner of this protocol.

 ## About Research Protocol :